PREVENT TICKS IN YOUR YARDFOR YOUR HOME AND FAMILY

 Ticks are both dangerous and annoying.
 If you find a tick on you, please follow this guide from the Centers for Disease Control (CDC) and remove it promptly.
-To cut down on the ticks on your property, Jason Cameron, TV host and licensed contractor, recommends the 6C’s of tick control:
+To prevent ticks in your yard, we recommends the 6C’s of tick control:

 The C’s of tick control

 - Clear Out

 Reduce your tick exposure by clearing out areas where lawn and tree debris gather.
 Ticks thrive in moist, shady areas and tend to die in sunny, dry areas.
 Prevent ticks in your yard by placing compost piles away from play areas or high traffic.
 Separate them with wood chips or gravel.
 Don’t position playground equipment, decks, and patios near treed areas.